sbanik2/ClusterOpt/README.md

 ### Running the code
-An example of running run directory provided in the example section.
+<p align="justify"> An example of running run directory provided in the example section.
 First all the parameters crystal and the lammps pair_style and pair_coeff should be set.
-The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas dataframe with rows and coluns belong to each species in the same order they are mentioned in the composition.
+The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas dataframe with rows and coluns belong to each species in the same order they are mentioned in the composition. <\p>

 ``` python
 import numpy as np